 Which Wood Material is Best for You?

-We have a wide variety of wood material, but which material is best for your saloon doors?
+We have a wide variety of wood materials, but which material is best for your saloon doors?

-Whether you plan on painting or staining your doors is probably the most important question when it comes to material options.
+Whether you plan on painting or staining your doors the material matters.
 Not all wood options are available for all designs, this general guidance can answer most questions.

 Best Paint Grade Material